bulletnoid/StaggeredGridView/README.md

 ![](snapshot/snap.png)

-## Suggertion
+## Suggestion

-It is very helpful for you to use this widget in your app and understand the restriction in it if you had konwledge of how to create Android custom views;
+It is very helpful for you to use this widget in your app and understand the restriction in it if you had knowledge of how to create Android custom views;
 http://developer.android.com/guide/topics/ui/custom-components.html has good information about that;

 ## Features